Leo927/EGMServer/README.md

 Client can retrieve these parameters via nodejs URL module.

 # Map
+## Standard Map Data Format
+{
+    _id: unique map id assigned by database,
+    name: name of the map.
+Cannot be empty.
+    uid: uid of the user owning the map.
+Cannot be empty.
+    width: Number representing the width of the map.
+Can be empty.
+Must be a number.
+    height: Number representing the height of the map.
+Can be empty.
+Must be a number.
+    markerGroup: set[str] representing the names of each markerGroups. each name must be unique.
+Can be empty.
+    customIcons: dictionary[str, picture asset] representing a custom icon.
+    markers: list of markers. format: list[marker].
+May be empty or undefined. format of marker: {
+            id: uid of the marker,
+            title: String.
+Title of marker.
+Shown in the popup modal as title.
+            description: String.
+Detailed description of the marker.
+            label: String shown underneath the icon.
+            isCustomIcon: Bool.
+If true, the icon used will be from the customIcons.
+Other wise, the icon id points to a default icon.
+            iconId: String representing the id of the icon.
+See isCustomIcon for more detail of where it comes from.
+            left: number representing the distance of the center of icon from the left edge of the map.
+            top: number representing the distance of the center of the icon from the top of the map.
+            markerGroup: A string pointing to one of the markerGroups from the map.
+        }
+}

 ## Insert
 Use http request to insert a new map.
 ### Request